Tool-Augmented Retrieval

 WebGPT

-WebGPT demonstrated several important findings: (1) LLMs can learn effective search strategies that rival human searchers, often outperforming humans on the ELI5 long-form question-answering benchmark; (2) RLHF-trained search strategies produce better answers than behavior cloning alone, suggesting that the model discovers search strategies not present in the human demonstrations; (3) the system's answers are preferred by human raters over the top-voted Reddit answers on ELI5, establishing that tool-augmented LLMs can achieve superhuman information synthesis.
+WebGPT demonstrated several important findings: (1) LLMs can learn effective search strategies that rival human searchers, often outperforming humans on the ELI5 long-form question-answering benchmark; (2) RLHF-trained search strategies produce better answers than behavior cloning alone, suggesting that the model discovers search strategies not present in the human demonstrations; (3) the best WebGPT model (175B with best-of-64 sampling) produced answers that human raters preferred 69% of the time over the top-voted Reddit answer on ELI5, and 56% of the time over the human demonstrators, showing that tool-augmented LLMs can match or modestly exceed human demonstrators on this preference metric.

 Toolformer